RESOURCES

 What Is Beam Steering?

 Beam steering is any method that controls the direction of a beam, whether particle, optical, or any other kind.
 This process makes it possible to achieve controlled, practical use of beams.
+The size and characteristics of the aperture, as well as the choice of substrate, play a crucial role in determining the performance of beam steering devices.

 For example, in the case of optical beams, beam steering directs the light paths so the laser can execute an intended task, like cutting material to specific dimensions.
+Various devices, such as those utilizing specific apertures or fabricated on different substrates, are used to achieve precise control over the direction and focus of the beam.

 Beam Steering Applications